SkyN9ne/AutoClash/README.md

 Download the latest installer from (https://github.com/MicroBlaster/AutoClash/releases), run the installer, and follow the on-screen instructions.

 Prerequistes :
-- Windows 10 (Earlier versions are not supported by the Universal Windows Platform (UWP).
+- Windows 10  - Earlier versions are not supported by the Universal Windows Platform (UWP).
 - A supported android device or a multi-instance emulator (Nox or MEmu).

 Although other emulators like BlueStacks and Droidx may work, they are not supported.